-When is Achilles Tendonitis not Achilles Tendonitis?
-When it is Retrocalcaneal Bursitis
+When Is Achilles Tendinitis Not Achilles Tendinitis?
+When It Is Retrocalcaneal Bursitis

 Do you experience pain at the back of your heel?
 Is the back of your heel red and swollen?
-And you were told that it might Achilles Tendonitis?
-But so far treatment for Achilles Tendonitis does not seem to be working?
+Were you told that it Achilles Tendinitis?
+But so far treatment for Achilles Tendinitis does not seem to be working?
 You might be suffering instead from Retrocalcaneal Bursitis.

-This condition is often mistaken for Achilles tendinitis but it can also occur in conjunction with Achilles tendinitis.
+Often mistaken for Achilles tendinitis, this condition can also occur in conjunction with Achilles tendinitis.

 Careful examination by your physician or physiotherapist can determine if the inflammation is from the Achilles tendon or from the retrocalcaneal bursa.
-Tenderness due to insertional Achilles tendinitis is normally located slightly more distal where the tendon inserts into the back of the heel, whereas tenderness caused by the retrocalcaneal bursa is normally palpable at the sides of the distal Achilles tendon.
+Tenderness due to insertional Achilles tendinitis is normally located slightly more distal where the tendon inserts into the back of the heel.
+Tenderness caused by the retrocalcaneal bursa is normally palpable at the sides of the distal Achilles tendon.

 - During the initial acute phase of the condition, patients should apply ice to the back of the heel for 15 to 20 minutes and follow the R.I.C.E.R regime.
 Avoid activities that cause pain.

-- Gradual progressive stretching of the calf muscle and Achilles tendon is also advocated.
+- Gradual progressive stretching of the calf muscle and Achilles tendon is encouraged.

 - Changing the footwear.
 Wearing an open-backed shoe may help relieve pressure on the affected region.
-For those whose symptoms were caused by a sudden change from wearing high-heeled shoes to flat shoes, the temporary use of footwear with a heel height in between may be helpful.
+This is especially for those whose symptoms caused by a sudden change from wearing high-heeled shoes to flat shoes.
+The temporary use of footwear with a heel height in between may be helpful.-

 - Inserting a heel cup in the shoe may help to raise the inflamed region slightly above the shoe’s restricting heel counter and relieve the pain.
 It is advisable to also insert the heel cup into the other shoe to avoid any leg-leg discrepancies that can lead to other problems.